zwarag/typst-homework-template/main.typ

 == Model Outcomes

-- Gemma family models never connected the revised lifecycle hook, so no animation occurred despite correct noise scaffolding.
+- Gemma family checkpoints never latched onto the revised lifecycle hook; they repeated advice about init and update yet failed to bind those callbacks, which results in zero animation even when noise expressions are defined.
-- The 27B model displaced vertices only along the Y axis and reused mutated positions, so the mesh collapsed instead of producing radial ripples (Appendix A).
+- The 27B model displaced vertices only along the Y axis and reused mutated positions, causing a cumulative drift that collapses the mesh instead of producing radial ripples (Appendix A).
+The script never recomputes normals or restores the original geometry state.
-- GLM-4.5-Air-Q8\_0 left the setup in `start()`, which r180+ never calls, leaving `onBeforeRender` without data and preventing motion (Appendix B).
+- GLM-4.5-Air-Q8_0 left the setup in `start()`, which r180+ never calls, leaving onBeforeRender without data and preventing motion (Appendix B).
+The noise function itself is coherent, but the lifecycle mismatch suppresses any visible effect.
-- gpt-oss-120b-F16 generated a full Perlin implementation with cached base geometry and dynamic normals, matching the intended demo recording.
+- gpt-oss-120b-F16 generated a full Perlin implementation with cached base geometry, deterministic gradient tables, and optional vertex-colour modulation, matching the intended demo recording in gpt.webm.

+= Discussion
+The experiments underline how brittle LLM-generated code remains when platforms evolve faster than publicly available documentation.
+Pine Script’s strict series typing and TradingView’s log chart heuristics confused every model despite explicit instructions, indicating that niche DSLs still need expert review.
+In contrast, the Three.js assignment became solvable once the prompt documented the precise API change, suggesting that LLMs can adapt when the requirements capture the runtime constraints unambiguously.
+Future work should include automated validation harnesses that feed model outputs directly into the editor to quantify success rates rather than relying on manual inspection.

+= Conclusion
+Across both tasks, LLM assistance accelerated ideation but fell short of delivering production-ready code without human verification.
+The negative results for Pine Script reveal current limitations around numerical reasoning in domain-specific languages, whereas the positive Three.js outcome shows that targeted prompt engineering can still unlock compelling results.
+The appendices preserve the analysed scripts so readers can reproduce the evaluation and probe the failure modes themselves.

 // Create appendix section
 #show: arkheion-appendices